 SJMC has always had monthly general membership breakfast meetings with excellent programs.
-When the pandemic struck, we continued those meetings with speakers every month via Zoom, including a live virtual tour of Jerusalem and a presentation by an infectious disease specialist about COVID.
+When the pandemic struck, we continued those meetings with speakers every month via Zoom, including a live virtual tour of Jerusalem and an infectious disease specialist presentation about COVID.
 Videos of those meetings are available online.
 We also have an Investment Club and Fantasy Football group for our members.

 One of our annual projects is Operation Maccabi, a Hanukkah card program for Jewish United States troops as well as the Israeli Defense Force.
 Members have participated in Volunteers for Israel work on Israeli bases, and we had an SJMC trip to Israel.
 Recently, SJMC donated several dozen teddy bears for Afghanistan refugee children who were being housed at the nearby Joint Base McGuire-Dix-Lakehurst in South Jersey.

 Another important activity is an annual Law Enforcement Appreciation Breakfast, held for nearly 25 years.
 Through this event, which honors area law enforcement members, the SJMC has fostered very positive relations between the Jewish community and local, county, state, and federal law enforcement communities.